akshaygh0sh/US-Roads/documents/log.md

 Week 3: Our goal was to implement the approximate traveling salesman algorithm.
 We went ahead and implemented the travelling salesman by finding the shortest path between each node in our vector of nodes to compute the travelling salesman path between.
 Then, we found each permutation of the salesman path and returned the optimal path between each vertices.

 Week 4: Our goal was to implement A* algorithm and to add test cases for Djikstra, Salesment, and A* algorithms.
 We were able to successfully accomplished implementing plenty of test cases.
-We also checked that all test cases passed.
+We also checked that all test cases passed and A* algorithm is 50% faster than Djikstra algorithm.

 ## What specific tasks each member of your team accomplished in the week